-We use a wide variety of chemicals to clean our homes and keep our gardens in tip top condition, so it's important to understand which ones can harm our pets (and of course our children) so that we can keep them locked up or out of reach.
+We use a wide variety of chemicals to clean our homes and keep our gardens in tip top condition.

-Cockers are curious and many like to chew on anything they can get their jaws on, that's why it's sensible to keep household products such as these kept locked away from our pets at all times.
+Just like children, Cocker Spaniels are curious and many like to chew on just about anything that they can get their jaws on, which is why it's sensible to keep household products such as these locked away from our pets at all times.

-Medicines are often flavoured to make them taste better, not only that, they're usually very colourful too!
+Medicines are often flavoured to make them taste better.

-Unfortunately, this can mean that they're more likely to be attractive to our pets and our children.
+Not only that, they're usually very colourful too which can mean that they're more likely to be attractive to both family pets and our children.

-That's why it's important to keep all medicines, prescribed for human use out of reach of your Cocker Spaniel - be safe!
+It's important to keep all medicines prescribed for human use out of reach of your Cocker Spaniel (as well as our kids).

 We mustn't forget pet medicines either.

-For example, organophosphates and carbamates are used in preparations for de-fleaing and worming your pet.
+For example, organophosphates and carbonates (all potential dog poisons) are used in preparations for de-fleaing and worming your pet.

-These are absorbed through the skin and, if applied incorrectly or to often, (accidentally, of course) it can result in an overdose and affect your pet 's nervous system.
+These are absorbed through the skin and, if applied incorrectly or too often, (accidentally, of course) it can result in an overdose and affect your pet 's nervous system.

-Always follow the application instructions on the manufacturers' packaging.
+Keep pet medicines out of reach of nosy Spaniels and always follow the application instructions on the manufacturers' packaging.
+Be safe!

 The garage may store many substances which could prove fatal to your pet.

-Petroleum products, if consumed, can be poisonous to dogs and can cause burning of the mouth, throat, and stomach - it doesn't bear thinking about, does it?
+Petroleum products can be poisonous to dogs and can cause burning of the mouth, throat, and stomach and can be even more harmful to puppies.

-Do not induce vomiting if your pet ingests petroleum products unless specifically instructed to do so by your vet.
+Do not induce vomiting if your pet accidentally swallows petroleum products unless specifically instructed to do so by your vet.

 In serious cases, particularly where treatment is not administered quickly, your Spaniel may develop respiratory failure with fatal consequences.

-It has a sweet smell and a taste that dogs love, even a small amount (half a teaspoon per pound dog weight) can kill!
+It has a sweet smell and a taste that dogs love, making it one of the most sinister dog poisons I know.
+Even a small amount (half a teaspoon per pound dog weight) can have fatal consequences!

-Rat poisons, slug pellets, ant killer, insecticides, and weed killers - many of us may have some of these products sitting on a shelf somewhere in our greenhouse or our garden shed.
+Rat poisons, slug pellets, ant killer, insecticides, and weed killers - many of us may have some or all of these products sitting on a shelf somewhere in our greenhouse or our garden shed.

-The chemicals in these products can be lethal for your pet, if he manages to get hold of them.
+Most of the chemicals in these products can be lethal for your pet if he manages to get hold of them.

-Arsenic is usually found in slug killer, weed killer and insecticides which, when eaten, can cause death quite quickly.
+Arsenic is usually found in slug killer, weed killer and insecticides.
+If eaten by your Cocker, they can cause death quite quickly.

-Observable signs are thirst, drooling, vomiting, staggering, abdominal pain, and diarrhoea.
+The first signs of arsenic poisoning are thirst, drooling, vomiting, staggering, abdominal pain, and diarrhoea.

-If you suspect your Spaniel is suffering from arsenic poisoning, check his breath, it may smell of garlic - phone the a vet immediately and inform him of the symptoms.
+If you suspect your Spaniel is suffering from arsenic poisoning, (check his breath, it may smell of garlic) phone the vet immediately and inform him of the symptoms.

 Sometimes lead can be found in insecticides and other garden products, and also in paints.

-However, not many paints contain lead today, so there is less risk of poisoning for puppies when chewing painted surfaces - as puppies do!
+However, not many paints contain lead today, so there is less risk of poisoning for puppies when chewing painted surfaces...as puppies like to do!

 Symptoms of lead poisoning may include loss of appetite, abdominal pain, vomiting, chomping of the jaws, and constipation quickly followed by diarrhoea.